CZhouLab/LncFusion/README.md

 -	LncFusion can accept the FASTQ files uncompressed (.fastq) or compressed by gzip (.fastq.gz) as input files.

--	The reference gene annotation should be the GTF format file for hg38 assembly.

 **Usage**
 ```bash
 LncFusion.py [-h] -1 LEFT_FQ -2 RIGHT_FQ [-o OUTPUT_DIR] [-c CPU]